Remedies for Vaginal Itching and Burning

 Vaginal infections are really common in women of all ages.
 Two of the most common symptoms of this problem are burning and itching sensations in the genital area.

-Women are much more likely to suffer genital infections than men.
-In general, these infections are accompanied by symptoms such as itching, inflammation, irritation, a burning sensation and, in some cases, changes in vaginal discharge.
+Women are much more likely to experience genital infections than men.
+In general, these infections are accompanied by symptoms such as itching, inflammation, irritation, a burning sensation, and, in some cases, changes in vaginal discharge.

 These symptoms can be more intense in women aged 15 to 40.
 However, it’s important to remember that these symptoms have a variety of different causes:

 - Bacterial vaginosis

 - Hormonal changes